-Financial liabilities - Classification, subsequent measurement and gains and losses:
+Non-derivative financial liabilities - Classification, subsequent measurement and gains and losses:

 The Group classifies non-derivative financial liabilities into the other financial liabilities category.

 Non-derivative financial liabilities are initially recognised at fair value less any directly attributable transaction costs.
 Subsequent to initial recognition, these liabilities are measured at amortised cost using the effective interest method.